How to Keep Mice Out of Cars, RVs, Boats, Motorcycles & Farm Equipment – Naturally

 The scents can lose their potency over time and need to be replaced.
 If outside, rain can wash away applications.
 Spray shed and garage with peppermint oil every few months to restore potency.

-Here is a comprehensive list of suggestions from homesteaders and farmers to keep mice out of their sheds, garages, and shops where RVs, classic cars, and tractors are stored:
+Homesteaders and farmers have tried these to keep mice out of their sheds, garages, and shops where RVs, classic cars, and tractors:

 Tips for Using Natural Mouse Deterrents